 Wealthsimple Trade: This is Canada’s only no-commission trading platform.
 You can use it to trade thousands of stocks and ETFs listed on Canadian and U.S. stock exchanges for free.

 Wealthsimple Trade offers personal non-registered, TFSA, and RRSP accounts.
-When you open a funded account here, you get a $25 cash bonus.
+When you open a funded account here and trade $150 or more, you get a $50 cash bonus.

 When you use an online discount broker, you are in control of your portfolio and are responsible for ensuring it remains rebalanced.